sablier-labs/docs/docs/concepts/02-streaming.md

 title: "Streaming"
 ---

-Asset streaming means the ability to make continuous, real-time payments on a per-second basis.
+Token streaming means the ability to make continuous, real-time payments on a per-second basis.
 This novel approach to making payments is the core concept of Sablier.

 ## Brief history